Ricudi/tic-tac-toe/README.md

 #on DEFENSIVE, AI will be forced to defend unblocked threats,
 even if AI itself could win sooner.
 This is the recommended option.
 #on OFFENSIVE, AI gets the option to not defend unblocked threats,
-however it will often not defend in the wrong position
+however it will often not defend in certain positions